The basic. approach

 Morris avenue, the cobblestoned street known for its vibrant and dynamic energy, is home to several creative and incredibly distinct stores.
-One in particular caught my eye for its attention to, awareness and promotion of conscious manufacturing and production, as it relates to fashion.
-Owner and Founder, Lacey Woodroof and her cousin Maggie sat down with me to chat on curating ethically‐made garments for the Birmingham community!
+One in particular caught my eye for its attention to, awareness and promotion of conscious manufacturing (that is done with the help of Advanced Manufacturing Solutions) and production, as it relates to fashion.
+Owner and Founder, Lacey Woodroof and her cousin Maggie sat down with me to chat on curating ethically-made garments for the Birmingham community!
 Their store basic. offers clothing and accessories that work to educate shoppers on buying responsibly, as it supports efforts toward greater transparency!

 Q: First off, what motivated you to begin this brand and what fuels your passion for ethically-sourced garments?